scfmod/FS22_TerraFarm/README.md

 - STONEPOWDER
 - CLAY

-**When changing fill type make sure you empty the bucket first.
+~~When changing fill type make sure you empty the bucket first.
 Some types won't discharge as normal to the ground because of map setup.
-This will be fixed in next update!**
+This will be fixed in next update!~~

+NOTE: using other fillTypes than STONE in multiplayer won't work correctly.
+This issue will be fixed along with new network sync code in 0.4.0.0

 ## Guide / documentation